When Austin Pets Alive! rescues unsocialized or feral cats from the shelter, sometimes we have to consider non-traditional adoption placement.

 Will I be responsible for future vaccinations?

 Any cat you adopt from APA! will be current on vaccinations.
 Following adoption, you will be responsible for keeping the animals’ vaccinations up to date.
 The best way to have feral cats vaccinated is with the use of a live humane trap, such as a Havahart.
-Emancipet and Animal Trustees of Austin offer low-cost vaccinations and are experienced in safely vaccinating feral cats who arrive in humane traps.
+Emancipet offers low-cost vaccinations and is experienced in safely vaccinating feral cats who arrive in humane traps.

 Do you have any friendly barn cats?